Las Vegas to recover faster, stronger than expected, analysts say

 The signs of recovery aren’t hard to spot.
 Various shows have returned to the stage, occupancy limits on casino floors are back to 50 percent and the Strip is seeing much larger crowds.

 Las Vegas occupancy rates are hovering around 95 percent on the weekends, according to a Monday report from Morgan Stanley.
-Midweek occupancy rates are between 50 and 60 percent, a major improvement from 30 percent in February.
+Midweek occupancy rates are 50 to 60 percent, a major improvement from 30 percent in February.

 The report noted that the market was busy “even midweek.”